Wetsuits……..What, Why, Where, When, Help!

 If your suit ends up particularly smelly a soak in some bicarbonate of soda or Milton should help eradicate any boggy whiffs.

-To make sure you destroy any invasive species and to reduce residual damp smells hang your suit to fully dry somewhere warm but not hot.
-Do not put it on direct heat as this will damage the neoprene and seams.
 Avoid storing your wetsuit with a hanger through the shoulders as this can stretch the shoulder area.
 I store mine, inside out, over a trouser hanger at the waist.
 This is the thickest part of the suit and is less susceptible to damage and prevents creasing elsewhere.

 • Something more and more at the top of people’s lists when it comes to kit choices now, is the sustainability of products.
 There are lots of claims out there on eco credentials of wetsuits and the biggest impact from a sales point of view is the material they’re made from.